 The Labour Relations Code establishes the relationships between labour and management – how workers join unions, how employers and unions interact, and how collective bargaining disputes are resolved.
-The last review of the Code took place in 2003.
+The last full review of the Code took place in 1992.

 How can my contribution make a difference?

 You will be contributing feedback on the recommendations and will help determine the final decisions that are made as government looks to update the Labour Relations Code.

 Your input will be considered, alongside further targeted consultations with key stakeholder groups, to inform government’s decisions on the report’s recommendations and subsequent amendments to the Code.

 Read the results of the Spring 2018 engagement here

 Details of the Consultation: